-The improvement in this segment's results were despite The Temporary not yet operating at full capacity.
-Various factors, including regulatory processes, resulted in the casino operating for limited hours per day in the first quarter and with lower-than-usual maximum wagers.
-In April, The Temporary was permitted to increase its operating hours and maximum wagers, but still within certain limitations.
-Additionally, the property has been steadily hiring and training new employees, including dealers.
-As new dealers are hired and trained, the Company expects to operate all 50 of its permitted table games at peak periods, whereas it generally operated 28 table games at any given time in the first quarter.
-It also operated only one of its major restaurants in the first quarter and, even then, for limited operating hours.
-A second restaurant opened in April and the operating hours of both restaurants are being expanded gradually, in response to customer demand and in accordance with the hiring of additional employees.
-A third restaurant is expected to open in the second half of the year.
+Of note, The Temporary is not yet operating at full capacity.
+Various factors, including regulatory processes, resulted in the casino operating with certain restrictions for the first quarter and a portion of the second quarter.
+These restrictions included limitations on operating hours for the table games department, operating hours for the remainder of the casino, and maximum wagers for table games.
+Additionally, the property has continued to overcome staffing constraints by hiring and training new employees, including casino dealers.
+As new dealers are hired and trained, the Company expects to operate all of its 50 permitted table games at peak periods, whereas it currently operates approximately 30 table games on a typical weekend evening.
+The shortage of dealers also affects the number of tables that we operate in non-peak periods.
+Similarly, due to staffing constraints, The Temporary operated only one of its major restaurants in the first quarter, followed by a second restaurant that opened in April.
+The operating hours of both restaurants are expanding gradually, in response to customer demand and in accordance with the hiring of additional employees.
+A third restaurant, as well as an on-site sportsbook, are expected to open in the second half of the year.